rem, em and px units

 rem units scaling

-For example, if you set html font-size to 10px and want to scale Mantine components accordingly, you need
+For example, if you set the html font-size to 10px and want to scale Mantine components accordingly, you need

 to set scale to 1 / (10 / 16) (16 – default font-size) = 1 / 0.625 = 1.6: